millar/photon/README.md

 ## Running Application

-The Resque worker must be running to properly handle photo uploads.
+The Resque worker must be running to properly handle photo uploads (requires redis to be installed).
 ```sh
 $ rake resque:work QUEUE='*'
 ```